-If you are looking for an awesome and fun resource to teach the nativity story to kids, then this is for you!
+If you are looking for an excellent and Fun resource to teach the Nativity story to kids, then this DIY Paper Nativity Printable is for you!
 It is Super-Easy and Fun to make this Nativity Scene.

 Billions of people worldwide celebrate the birth of Jesus, making it a huge cultural and traditional practice, and no Christmas is complete without preparing the Nativity scene.

-Even though we are not Christians, we love partaking in the tradition.
-Hence, I created a nativity scene to introduce the story to my child.
+Even though we are not Christians, we love learning about different Cultures and Traditions.
+Hence, I created a Nativity scene to introduce the story to my child.

 This video explains the entire process in 3 easy steps.

-Please read further for some instructions as I made two changes that aren’t explained in the video.
+Please read on for some instructions as I made two changes that aren’t explained in the video.

 1. To make the background stiffer, I added a cardboard sheet to the rear.

 2. The palm tree was thin and tall and thus wasn’t that steady.
 So I had Stuck a popsicle stick on the rear.